-AGRO BI/Horos.TECH, represented by Katya Domchenko – This company has addressed the surging Agtech market in Ukraine by creating a system that uses AI and drone technology to analyze farm crops to detect disease and crop erosion.
+- AGRO BI/Horos.TECH, represented by Katya Domchenko – This company has addressed the surging Agtech market in Ukraine by creating a system that uses AI and drone technology to analyze farm crops to understand plant population and detect weeds.

 [Photos provided by Ukrainian Hub.]